cornish-tools/cornish-spellchecker/README.md

 The main part of the spell-checker is derived from the Akademi Kernewek word list provided by the Cornish Language Office.

-Thanks to the Cornish Language Office and Akademi Kernewek for their support in creating this spell-checker.
-Cornish Tools is not affiliated with either.
+Thanks to the Cornish Language Office and Akademi Kernewek for their support in creating this spell-checker, particularly  to Sam Rogerson for his help and advice thoughout this project.
+Cornish Tools is not affiliated with either Cornish Language Office or Akademi Kernewek.

 ## Limitations